Domburg, Netherlands Guide

 Day Trips

-Approximately 1 hour 45 minutes by car Step back in time in Bruges, a UNESCO World Heritage city renowned for its canals, cobblestone streets, and medieval architecture.
-Often called the "Venice of the North," Bruges offers a romantic and enchanting atmosphere.
-Explore the Markt square, climb the Belfry for panoramic views, and indulge in delicious Belgian chocolate and beer.
-A canal tour is a must for experiencing the city from a unique perspective.
+Approximately 1 hour by car or train Step back in time in Bruges, a UNESCO World Heritage city renowned for its canals, cobblestone streets, and medieval architecture.
+Explore the Markt square, climb the Belfry for panoramic views, take a boat trip along the canals, and indulge in Belgian chocolate and beer.
+The city's romantic atmosphere and rich history make it a perfect day trip.

-Approximately 1 hour by car Middelburg, the capital of Zeeland, is a historic city with a well-preserved medieval center.
-Explore the Markt square, visit the Stadhuis (Town Hall), and climb the Lange Jan tower for panoramic views of the city and surrounding area.
+Approximately 1 hour 15 minutes by car or train Explore Middelburg, the historic capital of Zeeland.
+Admire the impressive Town Hall, climb the Lange Jan abbey tower for panoramic views, wander through the charming streets, and visit the Zeeuws Museum.
 Middelburg offers a glimpse into the rich maritime history of the region.

 Travel Time